Hindu History

 Maratha Kingdom:

-On February 19, 1630, Shivaji was born on the Shivneri fort in the Pune district of Maharashtra.
-His father, Shahaji Bhosale, was a knight in Nijamshahi as well as Adilshahi afterward.
-As Shivaji grew up, he started to found a Hindu kingdom in Deccan.
-Nijamshahi was over by the time Shivaji grew up.
-So, he targeted Adilshahi first and kept good relations with Mughals, as Mughals were very powerful.
-With the help of guerrilla warfare, Shivaji founded a small kingdom in Deccan known as Swarajya (self-rule).
-He weakened Adilshahi and then started attacking Mughals.
-He was defeated by Mughal knight, Mirjaraje Jaisingh, at one point and was forced to sign a treaty with Mughals by which he had to give more than half of his kingdom to Mughals, but soon Shivaji bounced back and got his kingdom back from Mughals and snatched other territories of Mughals as well as Adilshah.
-He was coronated in 1674 and officially pronounced himself as king of Marathas.
 Shivaji died suddenly in 1680 after expanding his kingdom to Karnataka.
 After Shivaji, his son, Sambhaji, became the king of the Maratha kingdom.
-Taking this opportunity, Aurangzeb came to Deccan with a large army in order to curb Marathas.
+Taking this opportunity, Aurangzeb came to Deccan with a large army to curb the Marathas.
 King Sambhaji fought successfully for 9 years with Auranjeb but was captured alive by Aurangzeb in an unfortunate incident.
 He was brutally killed by Aurangzeb afterward.
 After the death of Sambhaji, Aurangzeb captured Sambhaji’s wife and son and kept them in prison.
 Sambhaji’s stepbrother, Rajaram, somehow escaped and went to Karnataka and became the chief of the Maratha kingdom.
-He kept on fighting with Mughals with the help of Maratha knights Santaji Ghorpade and Dhanaji Jadhav.
-After the death of Rajaram, his wife, Tarabai kept on fighting with Mughals.
+He kept fighting with the Mughals with the help of the Maratha knights Santaji Ghorpade and Dhanaji Jadhav.
+After the death of Rajaram, his wife, Tarabai, kept fighting with the Mughals.
 After the death of Aurangzeb, King Sambhaji’s son, Shahu, was released from prison.
 As Shahu was the true heir of the empire, many Maratha knights joined him and defeated Tarabai to gain power over the Maratha empire.
-Chhatrapati Shahu appointed Balaji Vishwanath as Peshwa of the Maratha empire.
+Chhatrapati Shahu appointed Balaji Vishwanath as Peshwa of the Maratha Empire.

-4. Madhavrao I – He was another great Peshwa but could not live long due to illness.
+4. Madhavrao I – He was another great Peshwa, but could not live long due to illness.
 He consolidated the Maratha empire after the defeat of Panipat.

 5. Narayanrao – He was the only Peshwa who was murdered while he was a Peshwa.